anishst/Learn/CloudComputing/AWS/aws_notes.md

     -  firewall at the subnet level within a VPC
     - optional layter of security for VPC; usually left with default values; act as firewall for controlling traiffc in/out of subnets
     - stateless packet filtering; allows all inbound/outboutnd traffic
+- **Network Address Translation (NAT) gateway**
+    - uni-directional; resides in public subnet
-- a **Network Address Translation (NAT) gateway** allows resources in a private subnet to connect to internet
+    - allows resources in a private subnet to connect to internet
 - Guide: https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html
 - **Security Groups**
     - firewall that is associated with an EC2 instances